-If you read February's Following Seas, by my much-admired colleague David Seidman, you might follow the logic to agree that, yes, only the daft will go about in boats without life jackets firmly buckled to one’s person.
+If you read this month’s Following Seas, by my much-admired colleague David Seidman, you might follow the logic to agree that, yes, only the daft will go about in boats without life jackets firmly buckled to one’s person.

 You could restrict all of those perpetrators from the ranks of boaters, as far as I am concerned, but the 727 deaths they caused were not all those of perps.
 Some were victims.
 Not victims of failure to wear a life jacket, but victims of some skipper’s poor judgment.
 In most cases of which I am familiar, stupidity is a synonym for poor judgment.
 Maybe ignorance would be a better word.